Gulf Law for Arab Middleeast Company Law

 8. Intellectual Property, Trade Marks and Patents

 The protection of trade marks, patents and other intellectual property rights have become an internationally recognised legal concept essential to safeguard the rights of individuals and corporate entities derived from their innovative, intellectual, artistic or technical efforts and achievements.
 Countries in the Area have realised the importance of the protection of these rights to international trade and have adopted laws and regulations to provide such protection.
-GLS has assisted in the registration of trade marks and patents and advised on the relevant laws.
+Gulf Law has assisted in the registration of trade marks and patents and advised on the relevant laws.

 9. Privatisation

 The recent global trends towards encouraging private sector ownership of public utilities and important industries coupled with prevailing global and local economic circumstances such as lower oil prices and cuts in oil production, have led countries in the Area to seriously consider privatisation programmes.
-GLS is able to assist in such privatisation in coordination with international law firms.
+Gulf Law is able to assist in such privatisation in coordination with international law firms.

 TOP